North Bergen High School

-North Bergen High School is a four-year comprehensive public high school, serving students in ninth through twelfth grade from North Bergen, in Hudson County, New Jersey, United States, operating as part of the North Bergen School District.
+North Bergen High School is a four-year comprehensive public high school, serving students in ninth through twelfth grade from North Bergen, in Hudson County, in the U.S. state of New Jersey, operating as part of the North Bergen School District.
 The school is the district's only high school, and its student body includes residents of both North Bergen and Guttenberg.
 The school offers various clubs and activities, academic programs, and sports.
 In 2019, the school play attracted national attention, while the athletics department holds several state titles in multiple sports.